argonne-lcf/user-guides/docs/aurora/data-science/frameworks/pytorch.md

 ## Installation on Aurora

 PyTorch is already installed on Aurora with GPU support and available through the frameworks module.
-To use it from a compute node, please do:
+To use it from a compute node, please load the following modules:

 ```
 module use /soft/modulefiles/